reactjs/react.dev/beta/src/content/reference/react/useReducer.md

 In [Strict Mode](/reference/react/StrictMode), React will call your reducer and initializer functions twice.
 This shouldn't break your code.

 This **development-only** behavior helps you [keep components pure.](/learn/keeping-components-pure) React uses the result of one of the calls, and ignores the result of the other call.
 As long as your component, initializer, and reducer functions are pure, this shouldn't affect your logic.
-However, if they are accidentally impure, this helps you notice the mistakes and fix it.
+However, if they are accidentally impure, this helps you notice the mistakes.

 For example, this impure reducer function mutates an array in state: